 3.2.
-Tracking increased temperatures in the Mediterranean Sea Tuna spawning grounds
+Tracking Heat Waves impacting reproductive ecology of tuna in the Mediterranean Sea

-The fate of marine fish species depends mostly on the survival of their early life stages (tinny eggs; larvae).
-Environmental conditions where the fish reproduce play a key role during these developmental phases, affecting the survival of following life stages (Ciannelly et al. 2015).
+The fate of marine fish species depends mostly on the survival of their early life stages (tinny eggs; larvae) that live for a few days in the first meters of the water column.
+Environmental conditions where the fish reproduce will in part determine the recruitment success of the early life stages (Ciannelly et al. 2015).
 Some species, such as the emblematic bluefin tuna (Thunnus thynnus), perform long migrations every year from the Atlantic Ocean foraging areas to specific areas in the Mediterranean Sea where they reproduce.
 Other tuna species, such as albacore (Thunnus alalunga) and bullet tuna (Auxis rochei) spend most of their life in the Mediterranean Sea migrating to specific areas where they aggregate during the reproductive season (Alemany et al., 2010, Reglero et al., 2019, Muhling et al., 2017).